Employees are expected to arrive on time and ready to work for each day or shift they are scheduled.

 CEI provides a wide variety of communication tools and resources to employees for use in running day-to-day business activities.
 Whether it is the telephone, voice mail, fax, scanner, Internet, intranet, e-mail, text messaging, or any other CEI-provided technology, use should be reserved for business-related matters during working hours.
 All communication using these tools should be handled in a professional and respectful manner.

-All use of CEI provided communications systems, including e-mail and internet use, must conform to CEI guidelines/policies, including but not limited to the Equal Opportunity, Harassment, Confidential Information, and Conflicts of Interest.
+All use of CEI provided communications systems, including e-mail and internet use, must conform to CEI guidelines and policies, including the Equal Opportunity, Harassment, Confidential Information, and Conflicts of Interest policies.

 College of Eastern Idaho is committed to providing its students and employees with an environment conducive to learning and growth.
 As such, the college has a responsibility to promote an atmosphere of trust, respect, and integrity.
 Intimate relationships where one individual has power or authority over another may compromise freely given consent, put the academic and professional development of the individuals at risk, and profoundly undermine the foundation of trust, respect, and integrity that is essential to carrying out College of Eastern Idaho's mission.